DCHOSENWORLD/SkillHarvest-Project/README.md

 #  Nigeria Inventory Sales

 ### Project Overview
-The "Nigeria Inventory Sales" project aims to provide insights into sales performance, inventory management, and market trends within the Nigerian context.
+The "Nigeria Inventory Sales" project aims to provide insights into sales performance, reveneu  generation within the Nigerian context.

 ### Key Insights

 1. Sales Performance Trends:
-   - Analyze monthly or quarterly sales data to identify peak sales periods.
-This can help understand seasonal demand patterns and adjust inventory accordingly.
+   - Monthly revenue data to identify peak income periods.

-2. Inventory Turnover:
-   - Assess how quickly inventory is sold and replaced.
-A high turnover rate may indicate strong sales performance, while a low rate could suggest overstocking or weak demand.

 3. Product Performance:
-   - Identify which products are top performers and which ones are lagging.
-This helps in making informed decisions about restocking, discontinuing, or promoting specific items.
+   - Products with top performers and which ones are lagging.

-4. Sales by Region:
+4. Revenue by Region:
    - Examine how sales differ across various regions in Nigeria.
 This can help identify potential markets for expansion or targeted marketing efforts.

 ### Data Sources